garylirocks/quickrefs/azure-sql-db.markdown

     - Partitions database into multiple databases/shards
     - Shards can be in different regions, and scale independently
     - The solution uses a special database named shard map manager, which maintains mapping about all shards
+- Connection interruption may happen when:
+  - Scaling requires an internal failover
+  - Adding or removing DB to an elastic pool

-Read Scale-out in a business critical service tier:
+Read Scale-out in a Business Critical tier:

 ![Read Scale-out](images/azure_sql-db-business-critical-service-tier-read-scale-out.png)